 During the final semester in the program, students will complete the NCLEX Online Review following the scheduled dates on their course calendar.
 Embedded in the online review are module examinations that will also have a benchmark for achievement.
-Failure to complete Online Review for NCLEX will result in an incomplete in the course, and the student will not graduate until the course is complete.
-The HESI RN Exit exam will also carry a point value (composite score) in the grading scheme (see you course syllabus).

 1.20 Testing Procedure